Leveraging Large Language Models to Measure Gender Representation Bias in Gendered Language Corpora: Measuring Gender Representation Bias

 \subsection{Datasets}

-We evaluate the proposed method on several parallel datasets from the OPUS Machine Translation project dataset collection\footnote{The website specifies that the data provided on the platform are believed to be free to redistribute.} \citep{tiedemann2012parallel} that includes aligned translations between Spanish and English.
-We focus on parallel datasets to facilitate the comparison of the gender polarity method for English with our LLM-based gender representation bias quantification method for Spanish.
-The datasets were chosen based on their extended use in machine translation and NLP model training in general.
-In particular, we evaluated our approach on the Europarl, CCAligned, Global Voices, and WMT-News datasets.
+\paragraph{Spanish-English corpora} To evaluate both our novel LLM-based method for Spanish and the standard gender polarity method for English, we utilize the following four parallel corpora from the OPUS Machine Translation project dataset collection \citep{tiedemann2012parallel}:

-\paragraph{Europarl:} The Europarl dataset \citep{koehn2005} is a multilingual corpus extracted from the proceedings of the European Parliament.
-It is widely used for research in the NLP community, particularly for tasks such as machine translation, language modeling, and cross-lingual studies.
-It includes transcripts in 21 European languages, including Spanish and English.
-The texts cover parliamentary debates and speeches, offering a diverse range of topics and formal language styles.
-We use the bilingual Spanish-English dataset in version v7, covering the period from April 1996 to November 2011, which consists of 1,965,734 sentences for each language.
+\textbf{1.
+Europarl:} The Europarl dataset \citep{koehn2005} is a multilingual corpus extracted from the proceedings of the European Parliament, containing transcripts in 21 European languages.
+We use the Spanish-English portion in version v7, covering the period from 1996 to 2011, comprising 1.97 million sentence pairs per language.

-\paragraph{CCAligned:} This dataset \citep{el2020ccaligned} is a large-scale multilingual corpus of billions of sentences derived from web-crawled data.
-Specifically, the corpus used in our experiments was created from 68 Common Crawl snapshots up until March 2020 (v1).
-It is designed to support research in tasks involving machine translation and cross-lingual studies.
-The bilingual Spanish-English corpus contains 15,250,346 sentences for each language.
+\textbf{2.
+CCAligned:} This dataset \citep{el2020ccaligned} is a large-scale multilingual corpus of billions of sentences derived from web-crawled Common Crawl data, covering up to March 2020.
+We use the Spanish-English portion (v1) with 15.25 million sentence pairs.

-\paragraph{Global Voices:} The Global Voices dataset \citep{nguyen2019} is a multilingual corpus collected from the Global Voices website, which features news articles and stories written by a global network of authors and translated by volunteers into multiple languages.
-This dataset, consisting of 359,002 sentence pairs in Spanish and English, is broadly used for research in machine translation, multilingual text analysis, and other NLP tasks.
-We used the version v2018q4.
+\textbf{3.
+Global Voices:} The Global Voices dataset \citep{nguyen2019} is a multilingual corpus collected from the Global Voices website, which features news articles and stories written by a global network of authors, translated by volunteers into multiple languages.
+The version we use (v2018q4) provides 359,002 parallel sentence pairs in Spanish and English.

-\paragraph{WMT-News:} The WMT-News dataset is a collection of parallel corpora specifically curated for machine translation and related NLP tasks.
-It is associated with the annual Conference on Machine Translation (WMT, originally Workshop on Machine Translation), which organizes shared tasks to benchmark and advance the state of the art in machine translation.
-The version we used, v2019, contains 14,522 Spanish-English sentence pairs.
+\textbf{4.
+WMT-News:} The WMT-News dataset is a collection of parallel corpora used for machine translation tasks, associated with the Conference on Machine Translation (WMT).
+We use v2019 containing 14,522 Spanish-English sentence pairs.